What We Lose When We Automate Too Much

 - Choose live calls over chatbots when possible

-- Encourage team check-ins that include non-task-related conversation
+- Hold team check-ins that include personal conversation

-- Be conscious about when automation reduces empathy
+- Be aware of when automation reduces emotional engagement

-3. Use AI as a Tool, Not a Crutch
+3. Treat AI as a Tool, Not a Replacement

-For example, in healthcare, AI can assist with diagnosis, but final decisions remain with doctors.
-In education, adaptive learning platforms can personalize content, but teachers guide emotional and social development.
+In healthcare, for example, AI can assist with diagnostics, but doctors retain final decision-making authority.
+In education, adaptive platforms personalize learning, but teachers still guide emotional and social development.
+These models demonstrate how we can automate responsibly—without sacrificing humanity.

 Mindful automation means asking: